YuanzhuChangCYZ/starter-hugo-academic/content/post/getting-started/index.md

 ## Overview

-Thank you very much for the recognition of the Editor-in-Chief Prof. Alberto Tessarolo and the Editorial Board of the IEEE Transactions on Energy Conversion.
+Thanks for the recognition of the Editor-in-Chief Prof. Alberto Tessarolo and the Editorial Board of the IEEE Transactions on Energy Conversion.
 I was also be awarded as one of the star reviewers of IEEE Transactions on Energy Conversion for 2017-2018.<br>
 Congratulations to all prize-winners. <br>
 I started to work as a reviewer with IEEE Transactions on Energy Conversion since September 2016.
 The pleasant reviewing experiences teach me a lot about how to be a reviewer as well as be an authour.